ivan-guerra/programmador.com/content/posts/cosmo.md

 can become tedious to write.
 As a result, Cosmo uses CMake to generate the OS build files.

-The philosophy put forward in "An Introduction to Modern CMake"[^10] is interesting and worth a read.
+The philosophy put forward in ["An Introduction to Modern CMake"][12] is interesting and worth a read.
 I stuck with the project structure recommended in that article: